puneetgkaur/sugar-cordova/README.md

 If you have added extra toolbutton then compile your app using the following command :

     cordova build sugar -- noiframe

-Once you are succesfully build the project, you would find the .xo kept in project dir\platforms\sugar\cordova directory which you can copy and paste into sugar-build folder and run the command sugar-install-bundle "project name".xo

 ## Adding Plugins to your project